 There are numerous stories of floods in ancient literature.
 For example, the Sumerian Epic of Gilgamesh [Epic-Gilgamesh2016], possibly the oldest written tale (dated to roughly 2700 BCE), tells of a great sage who warned of a flood soon to be unleashed by the gods and then built a large circular-shaped boat, reinforced with tar and pitch, to carry his family, grains and animals.
 After many days of storms, he released a bird to search for dry land [Tharoor2014].

-Similarly, in India's ancient Vedic literature, being warned of a flood that would destroy humanity, builds a boat to withstand the deluge [Tharoor2014].
+Similarly, the mythic Indian king Manu of India's ancient Vedic literature, being warned of a flood that would destroy humanity, builds a boat to withstand the deluge [Tharoor2014].
 Other flood myths have been seen in ancient African, American, Chinese, European, Egyptian, Korean, Southeast Asian and Scandinavian literature [Flood2016].

 Real ancient floods